Infant Adoption Saskatchewan: What to Know Before You Start

 The consent process has strict safeguards built into the Adoption Act, 1998.
 A birth parent cannot sign a consent until at least 72 hours after the child's birth.
 This waiting period exists specifically to ensure the parent is physically and emotionally stable before making a permanent decision.
 Once signed, the birth parent has 21 calendar days to revoke that consent in writing.
 After that window closes, the Ministry issues a Certificate of Non-Revocation, which becomes one of the required documents in the final court filing.

 Birth parent counseling is provided by the Ministry of Social Services — not by the adoptive family's representative.
-This matters because birth parents have the right to independent support and legal advice throughout the process.
+Birth parents must receive independent legal advice before signing consent.
 In an independent adoption, adoptive parents are required to cover the cost of that independent legal advice, which typically runs between $400 and $1,500.

 The Birth Mother Adoption Plan: What Birth Parents Actually Choose

 Saskatchewan's voluntary committal process is not anonymous.
-Birth parents who make an adoption plan through the independent pathway have the ability to participate in the selection of the adoptive family.
+Birth parents may participate in selecting the adoptive family in that process.
+Independent adoption instead depends on a pre-existing personal relationship between the birth and adoptive parents.
 This is a significant distinction from what many applicants expect.

-For prospective adoptive parents pursuing an independent adoption — which is the primary route to newborn placement — the adoptive family profile becomes central.
-Birth parents review these profiles and choose the family they want to raise their child.
+For prospective adoptive parents pursuing an independent adoption, an existing relationship may make an adoption profile useful when a birth parent wants to learn more about the family.
 The profile needs to communicate genuine character: daily life, family traditions, how the applicants interact with children, and what kind of openness arrangement they are open to.
 It is not a marketing document so much as a window into who the people actually are.

 It is worth noting that Saskatchewan has specific legal restrictions around independent adoption that catch many applicants off guard.
 It is illegal in the province to advertise a desire to adopt or to solicit birth parents through social media, newspapers, or any public forum.
 Professionals such as lawyers or doctors are prohibited from "matching" unknown parties.
 An independent adoption can only proceed if the birth parents and adoptive parents already have a pre-existing personal relationship.
 This is why independent adoption is sometimes described in provincial materials as "an adoption of chance."